Which type of insect development involves three stages including egg, larva, and adult?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-The other types of development listed do not accurately match the description provided in the question.
-Incomplete metamorphosis, for example, involves three stages: egg, nymph, and adult, where the nymph resembles a smaller version of the adult and grows through several molts.
-Gradual metamorphosis is generally a term used interchangeably with incomplete metamorphosis.
-Direct development involves no larval stage at all, as the young hatch from eggs and look like miniature adults, directly progressing to the adult stage without undergoing any significant transformation.
+The other options do not accurately describe this three-stage development.
+Incomplete metamorphosis, for instance, typically involves just three stages: egg, nymph, and adult, where the nymph resembles a smaller version of the adult and grows through a series of molts.
+Gradual metamorphosis is often used interchangeably with incomplete metamorphosis, as both describe a process that does not involve a pupal stage.
+Direct development refers to a lifecycle where there is no larval stage; the young look like smaller versions of the adult right

 Subscribe